Community Outreach, Prevention, and Education

 Video trailers that support curriculum:

-THE EDUCATOR'S ROLE IN CHILD ABUSE AND NEGLECT - Why educators should be concerned about abuse, how to identify and respond to concerns of abuse, the ACE Study, what abuse means in their classroom, and how our agency can help.
+THE EDUCATORS ROLE IN CHILD ABUSE AND NEGLECT - Why educators should be concerned about abuse, how to identify & respond to concerns of abuse, the ACE Study, what abuse means in their classroom, and how our agency can help.

 RECOGNIZING AND RESPONDING TO CHILD ABUSE AND NEGLECT - Educates child-serving professionals on the basic issues of child abuse, how to recognize physical & behavioral signs of the forms of child abuse, & how to make a report.

-DARKNESS TO LIGHT STEWARDS OF CHILDREN PROGRAM - The only nationally available program scientifically proven to increase knowledge, improve attitudes and change child-protective behaviors, targets parents, responsible adults and youth serving organizations.
+DARKNESS TO LIGHT STEWARDS OF CHILDREN - The only nationally available program proven to increase knowledge, improve attitudes & change child-protective behaviors, targets parents, responsible adults and youth serving organizations.

-KEEPING YOUR CHILDREN SAFE IN THE REAL AND VIRTUAL WORLD - Provides the language and tools needed to talk with children about personal safety, and explains necessary policies for child serving organizations.
+KEEPING CHILDREN SAFE IN THE REAL AND VIRTUAL WORLD - Provides language and tools needed to talk with children about personal safety, and explains necessary policies for child serving organizations.